everplans/codetest/README.md

 ## General parameters

-No need to focus on authentication or security.
-Our goal is to see you how you use technology to solve problems, and have you write some non-trivial code.
+The most important goal here is to give us a sense of your code style, and how you use technology to solve problems.
 Feel free to use as many (or as few) libraries, gems, other technologies as you see fit.
 It's important to demostrate your own style and approach.

 Tailor the app to your experience.
 If you are applying for the junior role, a more straight forward rails app is fine.
 If you are more experienced, feel free to implement in a different platform (react/node), and have a more fleshed out front end, etc.

 ## Requirements
 * Tests are essential.
 We recommend using rspec for rails tests, mocha/jasmine for javascript.
 However, whichever tool you prefer is fine.
-* All dependencies packaged.
-Make sure all libaraies and gems are either in a gemfile or other dependency management system (npm, Gulp).
+* Package all dependencies.
+Make sure all libaraies and gems are either in a gemfile, package.json or other dependency management system (npm, Gulp).
 * Annotate your code.
-Give a brief description of your approach in the readme.
-Include any-non obvious setup instructions in the readme.
+Give a brief description of your approach in the README (do edit the readme!).
+Include any-non obvious setup instructions in the README.
 Where possible, make your code self documenting (well named variables, methods, and clear composition of responsibility).

 ## How to submit.
 For now, please zip it all up and email it to us!
 We'll run it locally.
 You can also launch it in a heroku instance, but we'll still need the code.

+## What language / How to code it:
+For rails, clone this very repo.
+For react, feel free to clone this boilerplate: https://github.com/everplans/react-boilerplate (which has some examples of how to use our test tools), or feel free to use your own boilerplate.

+If you done clone one  of our repos, make sure not to fork it, so that you don't make your code available to other candiates!
+Just clone it and send us a zip as per above.

 ## Bonus points.